Pre-1836: Kaurna Country

 The kangaroo grass was also periodically burned for regeneration and to entice kangaroos to the area which were then hunted.
 Around the time of colonisation, there is evidence of 6-foot tall kangaroo grass surrounding Lizard Lodge, the colonial homestead built by Major Thomas O’Halloran.
 When a fire swept through the area and threatened Lizard Lodge, Major O’Halloran expressed a fear that unless steps were taken to prevent the burning of grasses, that warfare may break out between the Kaurna and the settlers.
 Many early settlers believed that fire was used as a weapon by indigenous people.

-The Kaurna Miyurna (People) were “fire-stick farmers” who used the position of stars and planets to track the changing seasons and manage the landscape.
+Fire-stick farming, or cultural burning, has been used by Aboriginal people to manage the landscape for thousands of years.
 The colonisers failed to distinguish between wildfires and the controlled fires set by Aboriginal people to encourage plant regrowth for grazing wildlife, promote biodiversity, and minimise the risk of intense bushfires.

 Whilst there is little known about specific Aboriginal activity at Glenthorne National Park – Ityamaiitpinna Yarta before or after colonisation, other sites within the Glenthorne precinct have close ties to Creation stories, such as Tjilbruke, a dreaming ancestor of the Kaurna.

 The embedded use of both Kaurna and English language throughout the park is highlighted by its co-naming.
 ‘Ityamaiitpinna’ represents a respected Kaurna elder who played an important role during the colonisation of Kaurna land, ‘Yarta’, is the Kaurna name for Country.
 Watch the video below to learn how to pronounce the Kaurna name for Glenthorne National Park- Ityamaiipinna Yarta and find out more about its meaning and origin.